 - Safety and cross-contamination risks of hauling bags throughout facility resolved

-- Removal of 35 linen carts no longer taking up valuable storage space
+- Removal of 35 200-gallon red mobile carts no longer taking up valuable storage space

 - Streamlined dock organization